tpoisot/ms_pop_networks/ms_pop.md

 structuring horizontal diversity [@rosindell_case_2012].
-Over the recent years, the idea of neutrality percolated into the analysis of the structure of ecological networks, and this theory started being used to explain vertical diversity, notably in food webs.
+Over the recent years, the idea of neutrality percolated into the analysis of the structure of ecological networks, and this theory started being used to explain vertical diversity, most notably in bipartite networks [@bluthgen_measuring_2006].
 Several host–parasite datasets were thusly re-analyzed, with the conclusion that changes in local species abundances triggers variation in parasite specificity [@vazquez_species_2005].
+Recent results show that this logic also holds predictive power for food webs [@canard_emergence_2012 ].
 In this section, we review recent studies investigating the consequences of neutral dynamics on the structure of interaction networks, and show how variations in population size can lead to interaction turnover.

 ## The basic processes

 The reasoning for a neutral approach to species interaction networks is as follows.
-In order for two species to interact, there are a number of requirements they must jointly meet. @combes_parasitism:_2001 proposed that there are two families of such requirements: ecological (related to species encountering one another), and evolutionary (related to species falling within one another Eltonian fundamental niche, which are addressed in the following section).
+In order for two species to interact, there are a number of requirements they must jointly meet. @combes_parasitism_2001 proposed that there are two families of such requirements: ecological (related to species encountering one another), and evolutionary (related to species falling within one another Eltonian fundamental niche, which are addressed in the following section).
 Assuming that two species occupy the same patch, and are active at the same time of the day, a neutral approach to modeling their encounter probability is to use their local abundance.
-Two locally abundant species are more likely to interact that two locally rare ones.
-This approach can also be extended to the prediction of interaction strength [@bluthgen_measuring_2006 ; @vazquez_species_2007], *i.e.* how strong the consequences of the interaction will be.
+Two locally abundant species are more likely to interact that two locally rare ones, simply because their individuals will meet more often.
+This approach can also be extended to the prediction of interaction strength [@bluthgen_measuring_2006;@vazquez_species_2007], *i.e.* how strong the consequences of the interaction will be.
 It predicts that locally abundant species should have more partners, and locally rare species should appear locally more specialized.
-In a purely neutral model, the identity of species do not matter (*i.e.* there are no niche processes involved), and it becomes easy to understand how this can lead to a situation where, because species vary regionally in abundance, some interactions display turnover.
+In a purely neutral model, the identity of species do not matter (*i.e.* there are no trait-based processes involved), and it becomes easy to understand how this can lead to a situation where, because species vary regionally in abundance, some interactions display turnover.
 In addition, and because of spatial and temporal variation in abundance, the same species can appear to gain or lose partners in different patches.

 In a recent work, @canard_emergence_2012 showed that simulated networks obtained through a neutral process displayed a realistic structure, which suggest that neutral processes do indeed drive the local organization of interactions.
-More importantly, this study revealed the possibility for “neutrally forbidden links”: these appear when one species is at an abundance too low to interact to interact with some species (in an individual-based models, over the course of one generation, a given species cannot interact with more other species than it has individuals).
-Such forbidden links can generate interactions turnover over spatial or temporal extents.
-A similar phenomenon was observed by @poisot_resource_2011.
+More importantly, this study revealed the possibility for “neutrally forbidden links”: these appear when one species is at an abundance too low to interact to interact with some species (in an individual-based model, over the course of one generation, a given species cannot interact with more other species than it has individuals).
+Such forbidden links can generate interactions turnover over spatial or temporal extents, even in the presence of trait-based constraints (*Box 2*).
+A similar phenomenon was observed by
+@poisot_resource_2011.
 A soil community of bacteria (victims) and bacteriophages (enemies) was isolated from its natural environment, and their pairwise interactions were measured along a gradient of decreasing availability of the resources used by victims for their growth.
 This resulted in locally decreasing the abundance of victims, thus diminishing their availability for enemies.
 As in this system, the abundance of enemies is tied to the abundance of victims [@beretta_modeling_1998 ; @rabinovitch_bacterial_1999], this experiment effectively decreased the encounter probability of the two species.
 This resulted in a strong link turnover, with some species being able to interact in the resource-rich environment, but not in the resource-poor ones.

 ## Benefits for network analysis

 As local variations in the environmental conditions (heterogeneity) can trigger changes in the local abundance of interacting species, it is important to have the ability to understand how this heterogeneity cascades to the structure of species interactions.
 Simple statistical models can be used to quantify the effect of population sizes on local interaction occurrence or strength, which tells if neutral processes are involved [@krishna_neutral-niche_2008].
 Furthermore, knowing the part of each interaction explained by neutrality, it is possible to *remove* it from the observed values.
-One can then examine the structure of the networks once neutral effects have been removed, or in the contrary, if only neutral effects are accounted for.
+One can then examine the structure of the networks once neutral effects have been removed, or in the contrary, if only neutral effects are accounted for This offers an extremely powerful tool to measure the consistency of neutral and trait-based components of interactions through time and space.
 As most data will now include estimates of population density as well as estimates of interaction strength, it is crucial that we develop standardized methods to isolate the neutral signal on interaction strength.
 Coming up with such a framework will complement theory surrounding the measurement of interaction strengths in nature [@wootton_measurement_2005].
-Even more importantly, integrating neutral processes in our understanding of networks will benefit neutral theory: @wootton_field_2005 madde the point that deviations of empirical communities from neutral predictions were explained by species interactions.
+Even more importantly, integrating neutral processes in our understanding of networks will benefit neutral theory:
+@wootton_field_2005 madde the point that deviations of empirical communities from neutral predictions were explained by species interactions.
 Merging the two views will increase our explanatory power, and provide new ways to test neutral theory in interactive communities.

 This also offers a new opportunity, namely to complete the integration